Eindhoven Airport: Military

 From 1 July 2007, Eindhoven has been the location of the Movement Coordination Centre Europe (MCCE), a merger of the former European Airlift Centre (EAC), established by the European Air Group, and the Sea-lift Coordination Centre (SCC).
 MCCE is a non-NATO/non-European military organization.
 MCCE is an organization open to all governments whose membership is accepted by all the other participant nations, regulated by a specific legal technical agreement.
 The mission of the MCCE is to coordinate the use of air transport, surface transport (sea and land) and air-to-air refuelling (AAR) capabilities between participating nations, and thereby improve the overall efficiency of the use of owned or leased assets of the national military organizations.
 The centre's main focus will be on strategic movements, but not exclude operational and tactical movements.

 Since September 2010, Eindhoven Airport has hosted the European Air Transport Command, made up of seven European nations which share aerial military assets in a single operative command.
 EATC will play a leading role in the A400M standardization process.

 Airlines and destinations

 The following airlines operate regular scheduled and charter flights to and from Eindhoven:

 Statistics

 Ground transport

-Eindhoven Airport is located just off the A2 motorway which offers direct connections to the North west, centre and south of the country, including the cities of Amsterdam, Utrecht and Maastricht.
-The airport is also served by two of Eindhoven's electric bus routes.
+Eindhoven Airport is located just off the A2 motorway.
+The airport is also served by multiple bus services: